 Set in an abandoned factory, FORMLESS is a philosophical investigation embodied through a spatial experience, that interrogates identity not as fixed essence but as perpetual becoming.
 The installation challenges conventional identity discourse by refusing generic categorical frameworks, instead examining how character, context, and environment generate meaning through unstable relational assemblages as they seek to define themselves through, as well as against the process.

-Manifesting as a progression of translucent panels with content that shifts with viewer position, the installation creates a phenomenological encounter where perception itself becomes unstable.
-This formal strategy embodies the central thesis: that identity exists not in fixed states but in continuous transitions.
+Manifesting as a progression of translucent panels with content that shifts with viewer position, the installation creates a phenomenological encounter where perception becomes unstable.
+This formal strategy embodies the central thesis: that identity exists in continuous transitions rather than in fixed states.
 It insinuates intention as a force that moves the process along, perceivable in the space between states.

-Critically, it defines formlessness not as absence or nothingness, but as "the constant loss of a state" , an active shedding rather than void.
+Critically, it defines formlessness not as a lack, absence or nothingness, but as "the constant loss of a state".
+It’s an active shedding rather than void.

 This positions the work within ongoing philosophical debates about becoming versus being, challenging models of fixed identity.
 The forms and visuals within the installation are a record of an experimental visual and material dialogue, not guided by intention or aiming to reach any predetermined visual outcome, and instead, allowing the overarching narrative to dictate form.